-Yes.
-He was visiting the United States as part of a tour of research facilities, and one of the laboratories that he visited was the Laboratory of probably political reasons rather than scientific reasons.
+Mirsky: Yes.
+He was visiting the United States as part of a tour of research facilities, and one of the laboratories that he visited was the Laboratory of Psychology, and Haldor Rosvold was at that time chief of the Section on Animal Behavior, as it was called.
+It was called animal behavior for probably political reasons rather than scientific reasons.